Polish football in the interwar period: The national Team in 1936–37

 Firstly, in a World Cup qualifier at Warsaw (see: Poland at 1938 FIFA World Cup), Poland beat Yugoslavia 4-0 (October 10, 1937).
 Interesting is the fact that all goals were scored by players from Chorzów's clubs – Leonard Piątek (2), Ernest Wilimowski and Gerard Wodarz.
 Manager Kałuża betted on players from Polish Upper Silesia (seven of them appeared in the lineup) and was not disappointed.
 On the same day in Katowice the reserve team beat 2-1 Latvia.
 These games were a huge boost for the Poles.

 Winter break was marked by a great level of optimism, and quality of Polish team was assured by the invitation from then very strong team of Switzerland.
 White-reds faced the Swiss on March 13, 1938, in Zürich, to achieve a 3–3 tie.
 Again – all goals were scored by players from Chorzów (Wilimowski, Piatek, Jerzy Wostal).
 Also, in the lineup there were as many as eight Upper Silesians, which was a clear proof of this region's dominance in Polish football.

 In spring of 1938, just before the World Cup, the Poles were in their best shape.
-This was proven on May 22 in Warsaw, when the hosts, playing in front of 25,000 fans, routed Ireland 6–0.
+This was proven on May 23 in Warsaw, when the hosts, playing in front of 25,000 fans, routed Ireland 6–0.
 This match is regarded as one of the best performances of the interwar period.
-Apart from Wilimowski, who again showed his extraordinary skills and scored once, virtually all players played their hearts out.
+Apart from Wilimowski, who again showed his extraordinary skills and scored once, virtually all players gave their all.
 Out of them, one has to single out the scorers – Jan Wasiewicz, Leonard Piątek (2) and Gerard Wodarz.
 The game against Ireland was the last friendly before World Cup.
-It raised spirits and gave hope.
+It raised moral.

 1938 FIFA World Cup

-It is enough to say that Poles, after an impressive game (and amazing show by Ernest Wilimowski) lost 5–6 to Brazil, which automatically eliminated them from the tournament.
+It is enough to say that Poles, after a game (and show by Ernest Wilimowski) lost 5–6 to Brazil, which automatically eliminated them from the tournament.

 Also, it is worth mentioning that seven starters (Ernest Wilimowski, Wilhelm Góra, Ewald Dytko, Gerard Wodarz, Leonard Piątek, Erwin Nyc and Ryszard Piec) were from Upper Silesia (see: Autonomous Silesian Voivodeship).
 Out of remaining four, three (Edward Madejski, Antoni Gałecki and Władysław Szczepaniak) came from Polish heartland and the last one, Fryderyk Scherfke, was an ethnic German from Poznań.